 I use a mixture of ~8oz water and one pump of Devacurl B’Leave in.
 For the summertime I would recommend instead mixing in a dime sized amount of a hard hold gel.
 This is because of the humidity.
 I like this hard hold gel.
 The good news is that my favorite hard hold gel is 1/10th the price of B’Leave in.
 Also the spray bottle is from Target years ago.
 They have these similar ones for $1.50.
 No need to get anything fancy.
 Now this is important…okay, moving on to technique.
 I don’t get my hair “wet.”
 In fact, I barely get it damp.
 All I do is spray down frizzy sections.
 If any section looks okay, I leave it alone!
 “If it ain’t broke, don’t fix it.”
 I spray all sections that need it at once before moving onto the next step.

 A controversial product in the curly hair community, mousse seems to be much better responded to by wavies.
 And with good reason!
 Mousse is weightless but offers a bit of definition.
 I will say that for me, mousse doesn’t work as a stand alone product on wash day.
+(2019 Update: Actually it DOES – see my updated routine HERE after you finish this post!)
 But it’s perfect on refresh days because of how lightweight it is!
 I’ve tried refreshing with gels and the result is weighed down waves and more build up.
 In fact, when I use gel I end up having to wash at least a day earlier because of excess build up.
 The good news is that mousse doesn’t have the same effect.
-There are different types of mousse (I’ll do a different mousse post, promise!), so today I’ll just tell you I’m using Herbal Essence’s Totally Twisted.
+There are different types of mousse, and I’ve linked some of my favorites for this technique at the bottom of this post.
+Today I’m using Herbal Essence’s Totally Twisted.
 It’s under $3 and it’s actually awesome.
 If you can’t tell, I kinda like when budget friendly products work as well or better than high end stuff.

 Start with a golf ball sized amount of works, and add more as needed.
 You can see the texture of this mousse in the photo below.
 If you are using a watery mousse (like this one), between 2-3 pumps is the equivalent to the “golf ball size” I mention.
 You can always add more, but you can’t take it back out of your hair easily.
 Adding too much can lead to unnecessary buildup as the days go on, and can leave your hair crunchy today.
 Usually, I will do about three of the golf ball sized bits total.